Oniye-cloud/Ethical-Hacking-Lab/Lab2.md

-2. Bank Attack: Illegal Hacking
+2. BANK ATTACK: ILLEGAL HACKING

 Story: A hacker broke into a bank’s system and stole customer account details.
 He had no permission and later tried to sell the data online.